lexkastro/easysquid/README.md

 ## Usage

-Easysquid has two configuration approachs with some variants.
-Both of them will instance the module at the same way.
-The diference is how to declare ACLs and Access rules.
+Easysquid has two configuration approaches with some variants.
+Both of them will instance the module.
+The difference is how to declare ACLs and Access rules.

 ### Specifying ACLs manually
 Just apply easysquid, customize parameters if needed and apply each ACL with `easysquid::acl`